Granular-Ball Fuzzy Set and Its Implementation in SVM: Abstract

 \section{Abstract}

-Most existing fuzzy computing methods use points as input, which is the finest granularity from the perspective of granular computing.
-Consequently, these classifiers are neither efficient nor robust to label noise.
-Therefore, we propose a framework for a fuzzy granular-ball computational classifier by introducing granular-ball computing into fuzzy set.
-The computational framework is based on the granular-balls input rather than points; therefore, it is more efficient and robust than traditional fuzzy methods.
-Furthermore, the framework is extended to the fuzzy support vector machine (FSVM), and granular ball fuzzy SVM (GBFSVM) is derived.
+Most existing fuzzy set methods use points as their input, which is the finest granularity from the perspective of granular computing.
+Consequently, these methods are neither efficient nor robust to label noise.
+Therefore, we propose a frame-work called granular-ball fuzzy set by introducing granular-ball computing into fuzzy set.
+The computational framework is based on the granular-balls input rather than points; therefore, it is more efficient and robust than traditional fuzzy methods, and can be used in various fields of fuzzy data processing according to its extensibility.
+Furthermore, the framework is extended to the classifier fuzzy support vector machine (FSVM), to derive the granular ball fuzzy SVM (GBFSVM).
 The experimental results demonstrate the effectiveness and efficiency of GBFSVM.
-The source codes and data sets are available o n the public link: http://www.cquptshuyinxia.com/GBFSVM.html.
+The source codes and data sets are available on the public link: http://www.cquptshuyinxia.com/GBFSVM.html.